 - 1. To remove the engine belt: - a.
-Relax belt by raising the spring loaded idler arm. - b.
-Roll the belt off the pulleys and remove the belt, then slowly release the idler.
+Relax belt by raising the spring-loaded idler pulley. - b.
+Roll the belt off the pulleys and remove the belt, then slowly release the idler pulley.

 Engine Belt (Disengaged)

 - 2. To replace the engine belt: - a.
 Reverse the removal procedure to replace the engine belt.